Guide

 • Having a side hustle job working on weekends, such as dog walking

 Freelance work can be full-time, part-time, or a side hustle in addition to a regular job.
 Some people become freelancers to earn income during their retirement years.
 You may be working as an independent contractor for other organizations.
-You must pay income tax on your freelance earnings.
+You need to pay your income taxes, just like other business owners.

-Employees have taxes deducted by their employer.
+Employees have taxes deducted automatically by their employers.
 As a freelancer, you calculate and pay your own taxes.

 • have taxes withheld from each paycheque